JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You and your fellow Vampires are another faction aiming to take over the village.
 Like the werewolf Pack Hunters, you'll confer each evening with your fellow Vampires and target a player to be killed.
 The first night of the game, the Moderator will tell you the identities of your fellow Vampires.
+When a player is eliminated by the vampires, bloodloss takes time.
+They wake up with the rest of the village the next day, and can act, vote, etc until the halfway point (24 human hours into the 48 hour cycle) of that day, at which point they are eliminated.

+Each Vampire has a one use per game ability called "conversion":  Inform the moderator you are using your ability.
+If the vampire's target for the evening would be killed, their role is now neophyte vampire.
+If the vampire's target was a vampire hunter, you are eliminated.

+Your team's victory conditions are identical to those of the Wolf team with one exception:
+If there is a vampire hunter alive in the village, the vampires cannot win.

+##  Neophyte Vampire
+* **TEAM:** Vampire
+* **RACE:** Vampire
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes
+You and your fellow Vampires are another faction aiming to take over the village.
+Like the werewolf Pack Hunters, you'll confer each evening with your fellow Vampires and target a player to be killed.
+The first night of the game, the Moderator will tell you the identities of your fellow Vampires.
+When a player is eliminated by the vampires, bloodloss takes time.
+They wake up with the rest of the village the next day, and can act, vote, etc until the halfway point (24 human hours into the 48 hour cycle) of that day, at which point they are eliminated.
+You cannot convert other players to the vampire cause.
-Usually, your team's victory conditions are identical to those of the Wolf team, but the Moderator will inform you of the specifics.
+Your team's victory conditions are identical to those of the Wolf team with one exception:
+If there is a vampire hunter alive in the village, the vampires cannot win.

+## Chupacabra
+* **TEAM:** Chupacabra
+* **RACE:** Chupacabra
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+You are hungry.
+Werewolves are tasty, Villagers and Vampires, less so.
+Each night you pick another player.
+If that player is a werewolf they are eliminated.
+If that player is not a werewolf, nothing occurs.
+If no players remain with the race of werewol, every night you choose  a player and that player is eliminated.
+You win if you are the last player, or if you have a lover, you and your lover are the last player (see hoodlum win condition).
+If your lover is a werewolf, and you target them at night they are converted into "lovestruck werewolf" and you are converted into "lovestruck chupacabra"

+## Lovestruck Chupacabra
+* **TEAM:** Chupacabra Lovers
+* **RACE:** Chupacabra
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+The only way you can live in this world is for both of you to be the last two standing.
+You and your lover win if you are the last two players remaining.
+You wake up every night and pick a player not your lover.
+If that player is a werewolf, you eliminate them.
+If they are not, nothing happens.
+If no werewolves remain (except for your lover), you eliminate any player.

+## Lovestruck Werewolf
+* **TEAM:** Chupacabra Lovers
+* **RACE:** Werewolf
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+The only way you can live in this world is for both of you to be the last two standing.
+You and your lover win if you are the last two players remaining.
+You have abandoned the other pack huneters: You wake up every night and hunt seperately, choosing a player to eliminate.
+Of course, you and your pack still remember who each other are.

+## Devil
+* **TEAM:** Devil
+* **RACE:** Devil
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Sometimes

+You are alone, and you wish to destroy the village.
+You start the game doing nothing at night, but are invulnerable from all sources at night.
+If anyone picks you for any ability at night, they are eliminated and no other effect or mechanic can prevent this.
+You may be eliminated during the day by the village using voting roles.
+If you would be eliminated during the day for a reason not a vote (see hunter) you are not eliminated, but the entire village witnesses this and know you are the devil.
+If you are alive no other team may Win.
+When all other night killers (werewolves, vampires, hoodlum, chupacabra) have been removed you eliminate one player each night (this elimination can be prevented by normal mechanics).
+You win if you are the last player, or if you have a lover, you and your lover are the last player (see hoodlum win condition).

 # Items